Pedro Delgado: 1988 Tour de France

 Delgado won the 1988 Tour de France by a comfortable margin.
-However, it was suggested that the Tour was never easy for him.
-The evening after the 17th stage, the television channel "Antenne2" spread the news that Delgado had tested positive in a doping test.
+The evening after the 17th stage, the television channel "Antenne2" reported that Delgado had tested positive in a doping test.
 His team director José Miguel Echevarri was informed hours after by the Tour organization without mention of the substance.
 That night, Xavier Louy, director of the race, went to the hotel where Echavarri was and suggested to him that Delgado should withdraw.
 This was similar to the "Merckx affaire" in the 1969 Giro.

 The following morning Echevarri received the official communication.
 The substance was probenecid, a medicine for the kidney and also a masking agent for anabolic steroids.
-In 1988, every sport had a different list of banned substances and the IOC had its own, although there was a commitment to unify the lists in 1990.
-Probenecid was in the IOC list, but not in the UCI list (it would be one month later) and rule number 35 of the 1988 Tour regulations stated that the doping test would be carried out in accordance with the UCI rules.
-The mistake of the laboratory seemed evident and the technical jury declared that Delgado had not broken any (UCI) rule.
+In 1988, every sport had a different list of banned substances and the International Olympic Committee (IOC) had its own, although there was a commitment to unify the lists in 1990.
+Probenecid was in the IOC list, but not in the Union Cycliste Internationale (UCI) list (it would be one month later) and rule number 35 of the 1988 Tour regulations stated that the doping test would be carried out in accordance with the UCI rules.
+The technical jury declared that Delgado had not broken any UCI rule.

 However, the Director of the Tour de France, Jean-Pierre Courcol, said "I now know that the letter can replace the spirit of the law and that the regulations can be played with, in order to give the appearance of utter innocence.
 Today, I am ashamed" and his deputy, Jean-Marie Leblanc, described it as a "dismal verdict".
-Other riders were also unhappy, with Andy Hampsten stating "Delgado took a drug to mask steroids.
+Other riders were also unhappy, with Andy Hampsten saying "Delgado took a drug to mask steroids.
 It's not on the banned list but it's a masking drug and that's what the commissaries should have acknowledged.
 I think it's a crime to let him wear the yellow jersey, a crime against the public and against the sport."

 In 1988 the sanction for this type of doping was a penalty of 10 minutes, which was applied to Gert-Jan Theunisse during the same 1988 Tour de France; Delgado, having been cleared, received no such penalty.
-Delgado's final advantage over the second rider in the overall classification, Steven Rooks, was 7:13 minutes.
+His final advantage over the second rider in the overall classification, Steven Rooks, was 7:13 minutes.
 Third, 9:58 behind, was Fabio Parra.

 Delgado wore the yellow jersey for eleven days, and passed doping tests every day.
 There was no trace of probenecid nor steroids in any other test.
 He thanked the public for their support and claimed he would always be grateful for the support he received during the competition.

 Xavier Louy was replaced as Tour director months later.